nuxeo/doc.nuxeo.com-content/src/nuxeo-cloud/start-developing.md

 ### Principals

 If you wish to save the current state of the application to make it available to users as a stable version, and still continue the development process, you can perform a release of the application.
-This will create a elease, e.g. a 1.0.0 version of your changes which can then be deployed to Pre-Production and Production by the cloud team, and still allow you to continue developing the application against the master branch, to then release subsequent versions (e.g. 1.1.0 or 2.0.0)
+This will create a release, e.g. a 1.0.0 version of your changes which can then be deployed to Pre-Production and Production by the cloud team, and still allow you to continue developing the application against the master branch, to then release subsequent versions (e.g. 1.1.0 or 2.0.0).

 To do this, customers will use the preconfigured release pipeline.
-It will first ask you to choose the release scope (patch, minor, major), then check out the master branch of the Github repository, uses the Nuxeo Devtools python release script to prepare and perform a release (automatically detecting the version to release depending on the release scope you select), and then deploys the release artifacts to a Nexus repository embedded in the OpenShift project.
+It will first ask you to choose the release scope (patch, minor, major), then check out the master branch of the GitHub repository, uses the Nuxeo Devtools python release script to prepare and perform a release (automatically detecting the version to release depending on the release scope you select), and then deploys the release artifacts to a Nexus repository embedded in the OpenShift project.

 ### Process